rpigu-i/pata-password-cracker/README.md

 ## YAML format

-The input YAMl file should use the following format:
+The input YAML file should use the following format:

 ```
 individuals: